ConorMcJ/CS351_Full_Stack_Project/weekly_notes/week8.md

 **Sammy Ammra - Backend 2 (API to Frontend)**
 - Begins outlining Django API structure and communication flow + Data Structures from Group 1 & 2.
-- Will meet with Conor on Saturday to discuss backend design and implementation details.
+- Will meet with Conor on Monday to discuss backend design and implementation details.

 **Eric Flores - Frontend 2 (API to Backend)**
 - Completed setup of the frontend skeleton and connected mock API using MSW.